 Additionally, 2018 updates to the law outlined how a business could legally move locations into an Opportunity Zone to receive tax and economic benefits.
 Doing so rests on the principle of “original use.”
 A physical property will still satisfy the original-use test as long as it has never been used within the zone in a manner that would have allowed it to be depreciated or amortized by any taxpayer.
 Essentially, this means virtually any Ohio business that wants to move into an Opportunity Zone can do so.
 This clarification serves as a powerful lure for investors looking to enter – and profit – from the area.

 Additional explanations to the law included what’s known as “three safe harbors” and a “facts-and-circumstances test” that would allow a business with a qualified Opportunity Zone to meet this requirement.
-Businesses must meet only one of the “safe harbors” listed below to satisfy the test.
+Companies must meet only one of the “safe harbors” listed below to satisfy the test.

 Lastly, unused or vacant property for an uninterrupted period of at least five years can also qualify as original-use property.
 Original use will be considered to have commenced when any person first uses the property in the qualified Opportunity Zones after the period of vacancy.